FEELING DONE WITH A CHALLENGING RELATIONSHIP WITH DRUGS?

 When sacred ceremonial plant medicines are used correctly, they solve the problem of treatment compliance and create a unique opening for depth psychotherapeutic inquiry.

 To foster true healing of the roots of addiction, our program is collaborative in nature.
 We seek to build relationships with practicing mental health professionals, who are primary care providers for people in recovery.

 - Does your family see you as addict or as person with addiction problem?
 Changing perception of who you are goes a long way.
 Become aware about to how you see yourself & root firmly in healthy self- identity.
 Notice when others see you differently you and learn to help them understand where you are heading in life, despite the challenges.

 - Be 100% safe at all times.
 Your physical safety is the highest priority.
-If you are relapsing on drugs, know that you are in a healing crisis, not in your past hell.
-Practice courage to speak openly about your struggle with those who can understand you without judgement and ask for help.
+If you are relapsing on drugs, know that you are temporarily in a healing crisis, not back to your past hell.
+Practice courage to speak openly about your struggle with those who can understand you and ask for help.

 - Get professional assessment for dual diagnosis.
 We will help you plan ahead and will connect you with a licensed mental health professionals for online or in-person assessment.
 Taking psychoactive plant medicines can be safe and effective, or exactly the opposite.
 Let your process be professionally assessed and supported.